 Some treatment court team members may be unaware of the benefits of medication for OUD.
-As clinicians, we have a duty to ensure that our clients have access to evidence-based treatments for OUD.
+It is important for treatment court team members to have knowledge of the evidence-based treatments that are available for OUD.

 - Methadone, buprenorphine, and extended-release naltrexone are the most effective treatments available for OUD. - Medication for OUD reduces opioid cravings, opioid use, overdose, and death. - Medication for OUD supports courts' efforts to reduce recidivism. - Medication for OUD should be initiated as soon as possible.
-That includes when individuals are in treatment court, pretrial, probation, jail, prison, parole, and reentry statuses. - Treatment court clinicians are instrumental in linking participants to providers who can prescribe or dispense medications for OUDs, no matter where they are in the treatment court process. - Individuals attempting to enter, progress through, or complete treatment court should not be forced to discontinue or be prevented from initiating medication for OUD.
+That includes when individuals are in treatment court, pretrial, probation, jail, prison, parole, and reentry statuses. - Treatment court clinicians and clinical case managers are instrumental in linking participants to providers who can prescribe or dispense medications for OUD, no matter where they are in the treatment court process. - Individuals attempting to enter, progress through, or complete treatment court should not be forced to discontinue or be prevented from initiating medication for OUD.

 - It is a violation of citizen constitutional rights (Eighth Amendment) to not have access to medical care while incarcerated.
 Methadone can be dispensed only in regulated settings, such as OTPs.
 Some jails and prisons include medical units where methadone is dispensed. - " OTPs are federally designated locations where persons with OUD can go to receive medication for treatment. - " OTPs provide medication for OUD, including methadone, and counseling to participants with OUD.
-They are approved by the Substance Abuse and Mental Health Services Administration (SAMHSA) and regulated at a federal level. - > The duration of medication treatment should not be predetermined.
+They are approved by the Substance Abuse and Mental Health Services Administration (SAMHSA) and regulated at the federal level. - > The duration of medication treatment should not be predetermined.
 There is no recommended length of time for continuing medication for OUD.
 It is dependent on the severity of illness, outcome, response to treatment, and desires of the patient.
-Some patients will continue to benefit from medication for many years. - Treatment courts should support the continued use of medication for OUD throughout the treatment court process. - Treatment courts should facilitate access for medication for OUD. - Treatment courts should avoid using jail sanctions for participants prescribed medication for OUD unless the medication can be continued without interruption during incarceration. - Incarceration is not an effective overdose prevention strategy.
+Some patients will continue to benefit from medication for many years. - Treatment courts should support the continued use of medication for OUD throughout the treatment court program process. - Treatment courts should facilitate access for medication for OUD. - Treatment courts should avoid using jail sanctions for participants prescribed medication for OUD unless the medication can be continued without interruption during incarceration. - Incarceration is not an effective overdose prevention strategy.
 Even brief incarceration without medication for OUD increases the risk of overdose immediately after release.